Second Chance

 3)

-In 2000, with Israeli-Palestinian tensions rising, Clinton went for broke by calling a meeting between the parties at Camp David (much as President Carter had done twenty plus years earlier).
+In 2000 Israeli-Palestinian tensions rising.
+Clinton went for broke by calling a meeting between the parties at Camp David (much as President Carter had done twenty plus years earlier).
 What happened is in dispute.
 Arafat came to be widely blamed for refusing a generous offer and Palestine claimed the offer was never spelled out formerly, with maps.
-Violence soon followed and led to the second intifada (rebellion,3).
-During the period, U.S. policy gradually drifted from commitment to a fair settlement to an increasingly one-sided pro-Israel posture.
-Within weeks of Clinton's first inauguration, North Korea refused the International Atomic Energy Agency (IAEA) demand for additional inspections and threaten withdrawal from the Nonproliferation Treaty (NPT).
-The Clinton administration responded with a proposal to help North Korea with a peaceful nuclear program and promised not to use force against her, but no credible punitive threat was used to balance these constructive proposals.
-Preemptive strikes against North Korea nuclear facility were considered in 1996 and rejected.
-Numerous political initiatives failed.
+Violence soon followed and led to the second intifada (rebellion)3

-The issue of Iraq lingered on with periodic administration ordered air strikes against Saddam's military and a doubling of U.S. troops inn Saudi Arabia which provided grist for the mills of anti-American fundamentalists, notably, Osama bin Laden.
+The issue of Iraq lingered on with periodic administration ordered air strikes against Saddam's military and a doubling of U.S. troops in Saudi Arabia.
+This provided grist for the mills of anti-American fundamentalists, notably, Osama bin Laden.
 Neoconservatives began campaigning for unilateral military action to remove Saddam before he could acquire weapons of mass destruction.
 Many of these people became officials in the next administration.
-American opposition to Indian and Pakistani quests for nuclear weapons showed similar futility.

-Clinton's charisma at home eventially lost some of its glow because of personal difficulties and rising popular sentiment against our global leadership because it required some social self-denial.
 In 1993, Al Qaeda's failed attempt to blow up the World Trade Center resulted in retaliation bombings of their operation in Sudan and Taliban controlled Afghanistan.

-In 1998, Al Qaeda attack U.S. Embassies in east Africa and the U.S. retaliated by bombings their operation in Sudan and Afghanistan
+and the U.S. retaliated by bombings their operation in Sudan and Afghanistan

-In 2000, Al Qaeda boomed the USS Cole, (CIA and legal action followed3).
+In 2000, Al Qaeda boomed the USS Cole

-Catastrophic Leadership
+5. Catastrophic Leadership from George Bush

 (and the Politics of Fear)